How To Use Your Xbox One Controller on your PC

 Wireless Xbox One controller

 To get a wireless Xbox One controller working, you will need a wireless adapter.
 The Xbox One should have one included, but you can buy one separately if you need to.
+They’re not the cheapest dongle you can get your hands on–it costs over half the price of the controller itself–but if you keep an eye open you might be able to find one secondhand, too.

 Plug the wireless adapter into your PC and let Windows pick it up.
 If it doesn’t, try a different USB port.
 Windows should detect the adapter and install any drivers necessary to run it.